shimaore/black-metal/tagged.coffee.md

           else
             return false

-        call.waiting = if presenting then 0 else 1
+        call.waiting = if call_state is 'handled' then 0 else 1

         call_tags = new Set yield call.tags()